wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/status-lights-ref.rst

 -------------------------------

 .. image:: images/status-lights/rev-robotics-servo-power-module.png
-  :alt: Shows one power LED and a status LED for each channel all down the center.
+  :alt: One power LED and a status LED for each channel all down the center.
   :width: 400

 Status LEDs